tinne26/kage-desk/docs/tutorials/intro/01_cpu_vs_gpu.md

 Key takeaway:
 > When creating shaders, we need to break a task into a pixel-level independent process.

+[^1]: We are using this interpolation method for simplicity, but if you want to create proper color gradients what we are doing here is a crime.
+Color interpolation for gradients should be done on a perceptually linear color space like Oklab, or at the very least linear RGB instead of the current sRGB.
+You may also know about CIELAB, but in this particular case, CIELAB will give terrible results too.
+If you are interested in the topic, I heavily recommend you to experiment yourself with the [interactive tool](https://raphlinus.github.io/color/2021/01/18/oklab-critique.html) that Raph Levien created for one of his blogposts.
+Set up the green-to-blue gradient and see the differences between color models.

 ### Table of Contents